Dog Plasters - Can You Use Plasters on Dogs?

 Spray on plaster is used to cover and disinfect wounds in animals effectively.
 The spray adheres to shaven or unshaven skin areas of dogs and other pets whose injuries require covering.

-Spray on plaster provides a quick treatment for small cuts and scrapes.
-Spray plaster helps you protect wounds against further injury on pets so.
-The spray acts as a cover on the injury site to speed up healing.
+Spray on plaster provides a quick treatment for minor cuts and scrapes.
+In addition, spray plaster helps you protect wounds against further injury on pets by acting as a cover on the injury site to speed up healing.

-It protects small cuts and injuries from dirt, bacteria, and water with a film-forming spray.
-After it's applied, it acts as a bandage, protecting the area and enhancing the healing process.
+It protects minor cuts and injuries from dirt, bacteria, and water with a film-forming spray.
+After it's applied, it acts as a bandage, covering the area and enhancing the healing process.
 The spray remains flexible and breathable to the air.
 It is an excellent adhesive effortless to apply on hard-to-reach areas.

 It would be wise to use spray plaster in environments with lots of dirt and where a band-aid cannot be effectively applied.
 A spray plaster is not a medication but belongs in the area of bandages.
 However, the wound should be small (as the spray plasters do not hold over large areas), not too deep, and you should clean it well beforehand.
 Otherwise, you will only trap the germs under the plaster.